KDE/kgeotag/README.md

 ### Making the data persistent

+Finally, the assigned coordinates can be saved.
+KGeoTag can either write them to the images' Exif header (which will obviously alter the respective files), to XMP sidecar files (leaving the original files untouched) or to both.
+By default, a backup of each original file is created if it will be changed during the write process.

-Finally, the assigned coordinates can be saved in the images' Exif header, making them persistent and also accessible for other geodata-aware applications (e. g.
+This way, the geodata assignment is made persistent and also accessible for other geodata-aware applications (like e. g.
 [KPhotoAlbum](https://www.kphotoalbum.org/)).

 If a time drift has been identified and a deviation has been given, the images' dates and times also can be fixed whilst saving.

-By default, a backup of each file changed by KGeoTag is created before anything is written to any file.